Teething Fever—Can Teething Really Cause a Fever in Babies?

 Teething Remedies for Babies

-Although your baby may not have a true fever due to teething, they may still develop an elevated temperature and some other frustrating symptoms associated with growing those pearly whites.
-Some symptoms of teething include:
+Although your baby may not have a true fever due to teething, they may still experience discomfort.
+Common symptoms of teething include:

 When to Contact Your Healthcare Provider